Didn’t get your relief payment yet? You aren’t alone

 The IRS and Treasury began distributing payments last week.
 By law, they have until Jan.
 15 to make payments.

 Payments made by direct deposit could take a few days to process, but the funds were largely available early this week.
 The payments sent through the mail could take three to four weeks to reach people.
-Taxpayers are encouraged to watch their mail closely for its arrival.
+The Treasury announced Thursday that it has started to send approximately 8 million Economic Impact Payments by prepaid debit card.
+Taxpayers are encouraged to watch their mail closely for the arrival of checks or debit cards.

 People who did not receive either the first or second round of payments that were due to them or received an incorrect amount can claim the Recovery Rebate Credit on their 2020 tax return to get their payment.